|Irish Set Dancing Classes Churchtown Marino Dance Class Dublin Kildare Ireland||Instruments - Dance - Contact|

 click here for details map

-Allenwood, Sallins, Clane, Naas, Maynooth, Celbridge, Kilcock, Leixlip, Lucan, Newbridge, Rathangan, Enfield
+Prosperous is in North Kildare, about half-way between the N4 and N7, and is within easy reach of Allenwood, Sallins, Clane, Straffan, Naas, Maynooth, Celbridge, Kilcock, Leixlip, Lucan, Newbridge, Rathangan, Enfield and surrounding areas.

 Tuesdays: Dublin South